marshmallow-code/flask-smorest/docs/index.rst

-flask-rest-api: build a REST API on Flask using Marshmallow
+flask-smorest: build a REST API on Flask using Marshmallow
 ===========================================================

 Release v\ |version|. (:ref:`Changelog <changelog>`)

-**flask-rest-api** is a framework library for creating REST APIs.
+**flask-smorest** is a framework library for creating REST APIs.

 It uses Flask as a webserver, and marshmallow_ to serialize and deserialize data.
 It relies extensively on the marshmallow ecosystem, using webargs_ to get arguments